acoglio/coda/rfcs/0034-hard-fork-disaster-recovery.md

  - on some node, run a CLI command to persist enough state to re-start the network

- - run a tool to transform the persisted state into startup data for the Coda binary
+ - run a tool to transform the persisted state into data needed for the Coda binary

- - create a new Coda binary with a new major protocol version
+ - create a new Coda binary with a new protocol version

- - notify node operators of the change, and provide access to the new binary and startup data
+ - notify node operators of the change, and provide access to the new binary

-Other than the new protocol version and new startup data, the software should not require any other changes.
-The new startup data results in a new chain id, so the new software will require all node operators to upgrade.
+To remedy the problems that led to a failure, the Coda software will likely change in some significant way when the network is restarted.
+Using a new protocol version, with a new major or minor version, will require node operators to upgrade their software.

 CLI command to save state
 -------------------------